jackgray/spotlight/producers/finance/regsho/README.md

 OTC trades conducted directly between parties without the use of a central exchange, while "Other OTC" denotes trades that are not listed on major exchanges and are typically traded through OTC markets.

-#### Query API
-FINRA's Query API has reports on OTC RegSHO lists, GME does not pop up in this database.

 #### Requirements
-Note that using the FINRA Query API requires a free account API key, and code to generate a session key for 30 minutes of connection at a time
+Note that using the FINRA Query API requires a free account API key, and code to generate a session key for 30 minutes of connection at a time.
+The code is available in api.get_finra_session()

 #### Schema Mapping
 The column names in FINRA datasets do not match NYSE AND Nasdaq reporting schema, so the function `clean_df()` converts them to NYSE/Nasdaq equivalents (left hand side is the original field name in the FINRA dataset):